 The university representative responsible for reviewing official documentation of student disabilities and facilitating corresponding accommodation requests is the Director of Counseling, Testing and Health Services.
 Students desiring accommodations for a disabling condition are responsible for providing the Director acceptable documentation.
 The Director will work with students on a case-by-case basis to determine what documentation is appropriate under the circumstances, but the required documentation will generally include: the diagnosis of a current disability; the date of the diagnosis; how the diagnosis was reached; the credentials of the diagnosing professional; information on how the disability affects a major life activity; and information on how the disability affects the student’s academic performance.
 In most cases, the diagnosis and other documentation must be dated within the last three years.

 Ways to provide official documentation

-The quickest way to provide official documentation is to submit online:
+The quickest way to provide official documentation is to upload your file when you complete the request form online:

 - Bring documentation to the Counseling, Testing & Health Services office in the Mabee Student Success Center, 3rd floor

 - Fax to Disability Support Services at (254) 295-4196

 - Mail to: